bilal-fazlani/commanddotnet/docs/attributes.md

 Every parameter in the method is argument by default.
 So if you wan't to turn a parameter into option instead of argument, use this attribute.
 See more info about parameters [here](#parameters)

 By default, the parameter names declared in method are the option names that appear in help.
 However you can change that.
-By convention, an option can have a short name and/or a longname.
+By convention, an option can have a short name and/or a long name.

 Let's see an example-